 – Third: a comfortable temperature.

-At this point, there is no reason to opt out of this comfortable and highly elegant decorative plant.
+At this point, there is no reason to avoid this comfortable and highly elegant decorative plant.
 If you agree with me, find out exactly what you need to do.

 An indoor bamboo feels good in a decorative transparent pot, garnished with white little stones, which have an important role.
 That is, the roots of the plant will remain attached to them.
 The plant loves water and does not particularly need soil.

 However, if you have a bamboo already planted in a pot, you can leave it in the soil, but it must be watered abundantly because an indoor bamboo always needs fresh water.
-The ideal is rain or filtered water to avoid the absorption of toxic substances.
+Rain or filtered water is ideal – this way you avoid the absorption of toxic substances.

 If you are not able to filter the water, you should consider using the water that has been in an open pot for 24 hours in order to decant and remove the chlorine from the water.
 The water from the pot must be changed completely once a week.

-Moreover, once a month, an indoor bamboo has to be removed from its pot and washed under the jet of water.
+Moreover, once a month, an indoor bamboo has to be removed from its pot and washed under water jet.
 Insist on the roots, which must be clean, without adherence.
 The pot, the leaves, and the entire upper part must be washed thoroughly.

 Every few days, wipe the leaves with a clean cloth to remove the dust.
-If any part of the bamboo turns yellow, cut it off and replace the bamboo in the water.
+If any part of the bamboo turns yellow, cut it off and replace the water.
 New roots will come out of the stem.

 In conclusion, with very little care, your indoor bamboo will live a healthy and prosperous life.
-And you can watch it grow and enjoy the sight of this plant for years.
+And you can watch it grow and enjoy this beautiful plant for years.